apache/cordova-docs/docs/en/edge/cordova/splashscreen/splashscreen.show.md

 Description
 -----------

-navigator.splashscreen.show() displays the applications splash screen.
+This method displays the application's splash screen.

 Supported Platforms
 -------------------